easafe/purescript-droplet/docs/edsl.md

 * Query types

-The eDSL is designed to be composable, and resemble SQL syntax as much as possible with the generated code being a direct equivalent.
-For these reasons, function types are somewhat opaque.
-On the other hand, data types (such as for SELECT, WHERE or JOIN) become quite verbose quite fast.
+The eDSL is designed to be composable, and resemble SQL syntax as much as possible so the generated code is a direct equivalent.
+For those reasons, function types are somewhat opaque.
+On the other hand, data types (such as for SELECT, WHERE or JOIN) can become quite verbose quite fast.
 Luckily, when writing queries, type annotations are optional: the type checker should be able to infer the type of valid queries without any hints.
 That being said, specially when debugging type errors in your queries, it might be useful to know some of the conventions employed in the eDSL.

 ```haskell
 -- select :: forall s projection.
 ToSelect s => s -> Select s projection E